IonRepo/IonDiff/paper/paper.md

 Moreover, users may find information regarding their previous executions of the scripts in the *logs* folder, which should be used to track possible errors.
 Finally, a number of tests for checking out all **IonDiff** functions can be found in the *tests* folder.

+Previous implementation for computing the full ionic diffusion coefficient are very expensive and time demanding [@kozinsky, @tateyama], as they need to perform many times the same crossed terms.
+However, here we present a novel implementation which outperforms previous codes.
+Instead of computing many times the same crossed terms, we do it only once and store this data efficiently in a tensor.
+Thus, computations are translated into memory access, and the computations is done much quicker.

 Mainly, our code is based on the sklearn [@scikit] implementation of k-means clustering, although numpy [@numpy] and matplotlib [@matplotlib] are used for numerical analysis and plotting, respectively.

-The current version is only able to read information from VASP [@vasp] simulations, although future releases (already under active development) will extend its scope to simulations from LAMMPS [@lammps] and other molecular dynamics (either *ab initio* or classical) software packages.
+The current version reads information from VASP [@vasp] simulations, although future releases (already under active development) will extend its scope to simulations from other molecular dynamics software packages (either *ab initio* or classical).

-Future releases will also include libraries for analyzing these diffusions with the extraction of key descriptors and the inclusion of novel statistical analysis.

 # Methods

+## Machine learning outline

 K-means algorithm conforms spherical groups, given that, for every subgroup $G = \{G_1, G_2, \dots, G_k\}$ in a dataset, it minimizes the sum of squares: